Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

 As the latent mixture weight and components are unknown, it is impossible to compute the loss~\eqref{eq:latmix} from observed data.
 Thus, we postulate a lower bound $\alpha_0 \in (0, \half)$ on the subpopulation proportion $\alpha$ and consider the set of potential minority subpopulations

 Concretely, our goal is to minimize worst-case subpopulation risk $\risk$,

 The worst-case formulation~\eqref{eq:grouploss} is a distributionally robust optimization (DRO) problem~\citep{Ben-TalGhNe09, ShapiroDeRu09} where we consider the worst-case loss over mixture covariate shifts $Q_0 \in \mixdist$, and we term the methodology we develop around this formulation \emph{marginal} distributionally robust optimization, as we seek robustness only to shifts in the marginals over the covariates $X$.
-For datasets with heterogeneous subpopulations (e.g.\ NLP corpora), the worst-case subpopulation corresponds to a group that is ``hard'' under the current model $\theta$.
-As we detail in the related work section, the approach~\eqref{eq:grouploss} has connections with (among others) covariate shift problems, distributional robustness, fairness, and causal inference.
+For datasets with heterogeneous subpopulations (e.g.\ natural language processing corpora), the worst-case subpopulation corresponds to a group that is ``hard'' under the current model $\theta$.
+As we detail in the related work section, the approach~\eqref{eq:grouploss} has connections with covariate shift problems, distributional robustness, fairness, and causal inference.
+In particular, the dual form of~\eqref{eq:grouploss} corresponds to the conditional-value-at-risk (CVaR) of the conditional risk $\condrisk$.

 In some instances, the worst-case subpopulation~\eqref{eq:grouploss} may be too conservative; the distribution of $X$ may shift only on some components, or we may only care to achieve uniform performance across one variable.
 As an example, popular computer-vision datasets draw images mostly from western Europe and the United States~\citep{ShankarHaBrAtWiSc17}, but one may wish for models that perform uniformly well over different geographic locations.
 In such cases, when one wishes to consider distributional shifts only on a subset of variables $X_1$ (e.g.\ geographic location) of the covariate vector $X=(X_1,X_2)$, we may simply redefine $X$ as $X_1$, and $Y$ as $(X_2,Y)$ in the problem~\eqref{eq:grouploss}.
 All of our subsequent discussion generalizes to such scenarios.